 Your specialist asks you about your medical history and symptoms.
 Then they examine you by feeling the area around your tummy (abdomen) and bladder.

-You may be asked to have another internal examination.
-You may also need to give another urine sample.
+You may be asked to have another internal examination and to give another urine sample.

 Your specialist then arranges for you to have one or more tests to find out whether you have a bladder cancer.